 Please visit NI Direct for more information » nidirect.gov.uk/articles/coronavirus-covid-19-face-coverings.

-Indoor spaces continue to have capacity restrictions.
-The shop, bars and toilets will continue to have numbers monitored and it may be necessary to queue outdoors to manage these spaces.
 Where possible, you should maintain social distancing, as well as good hand and respiratory hygiene practices.
 Masks must be worn (unless exempt or dining at a table) in all indoor areas.

 Seated areas in the stands will operate to full capacity and terrace areas will continue with capacity restrictions.
 Spectators should restrict their movement in these areas, continue with good hand and respiratory hygiene practices and wear masks when moving around the stadium.